Scalable In-Context Q-Learning: Experiments

 \subsection{Robustness to the Quality of Offline Datasets}

-To evaluate SICQL's robustness to data quality, we conduct experiments on Medium datasets that only contain suboptimal data.
-Figure~\ref{fig:medium} and Table~\ref{tab:quality} show SICQL’s performance against baselines on representative environments.
-SICQL consistently outperforms all baselines, especially in complex environments such as Cheetah-Vel and Ant-Dir, showcasing its superiority when learning from suboptimal trajectories.
+To evaluate S-ICQL's robustness to data quality, we conduct experiments on Medium datasets containing only suboptimal data.
+As shown in Figure~\ref{fig:medium} and Table~\ref{tab:quality}, S-ICQL outperforms all baselines, particularly in complex environments like Cheetah-Vel and Ant-Dir, showing its superiority when learning from suboptimal data.
 Notably, many baselines converge to suboptimal policies using imperfect data, especially for pure imitation learning methods like DPT.
-This again highlights our advantage of using Q-learning to not only simply leverage collected data, but also to combine parts of suboptimal trajectories for finding globally optimal behaviors.
-Overall, the above results, together with those in Sec.~\ref{sec:exp_main}, confirm the robustness of our method to dataset quality.
+This again highlights our advantage of using Q-learning to not only simply imitate collected data, but also to combine parts of suboptimal trajectories for finding globally optimal behaviors.
+These results, along with those in Sec.~\ref{sec:exp_main}, confirm the robustness of our method to varying dataset quality.